Kemble, Gloucestershire: Air facilities

 Cotswold Airport (previously known as Kemble Airport) on the edge of the village hosted the RAF Red Arrows aerobatic display team from 1966 until 1983.
 After the Red Arrows moved to RAF Scampton, the station was used by the US Air Force as a maintenance facility.

 The airfield today is used by light industry, flying clubs and private aircraft owners, for events including two annual air displays, and for scrapping and storage of airliners.
 The firm Delta Jets rebuilds, maintains and flies historic jet aircraft, particularly Hawker Hunters.
 The Bristol Aero collection had a museum at the airfield until 31 May 2012.

 Aston Down airfield, 3 mi to the north-west, formerly belonged to the RAF but is now used for gliding by the Cotswold Gliding Club.

 Amenities

 Kemble railway station is on the Golden Valley Line, served by eastbound Great Western Railway trains to Swindon and London Paddington, and westbound services to Gloucester and Cheltenham Spa.
 Kemble was once a railway junction.
 The branch lines from Cirencester and Tetbury were dismantled in the 1960s.

 Kemble Primary School has about 100 pupils.
 The pub, The Tavern, is next to the station.
 The village also has a combined post office and local store.

+Possible new town

+In May 2024, it was reported that Conservative led Gloucestershire County Council had drawn up plans for a potential new town with 23,000 homes, linking Kemble and Cirencester.
+These plans were opposed by Liberal Democrat led Cotswold District council.
+As of January 2025, no progress has been made on these plans.